 JEOL JEM-2000 EXII Transmission Electron Microscope

 This TEM is equipped with a ±60° tilting (goniometer) stage, operates at accelerating voltages from 80kV to 200kV, and has a magnification range from 50x to 500,000x.
 It is capable of selected area diffraction from 100 to 2,500mm.
 Two specimens can be loaded simultaneously.
-Images are currently captured on film, which is processed daily.
+Images are captured on film.

 Williams & Carter: Transmission Electron Microscopy: A Textbook for Materials Science (textbook and online access available via CSU Library)